AriFordsham/GHCWiki/building/getting-the-sources.md

 Instead, follow the following steps:

 1. Download a complete bundle of the required repositories first, using your browser rather than darcs.
-These bundles are on [ http://darcs.haskell.org/](http://darcs.haskell.org/) in files of the form `ghc-HEAD-`*date*`-ghc-corelibs-testsuite.tar.bz2`, e.g. `ghc-HEAD-2007-08-29-ghc-corelibs-testsuite.tar.bz2`.
+These bundles are on [ http://darcs.haskell.org/](http://darcs.haskell.org/) usually in three files of the form

+  - `ghc-HEAD-2007-08-29-ghc-corelibs-testsuite.tar.bz2` (100Mbytes)
+  - `ghc-HEAD-2007-08-29-ghc-corelibs.tar.bz2` (90 Mbytes)
+  - `ghc-HEAD-2007-08-29-ghc.tar.bz2` (60 Mbytes)

+>
+> Each of these is a subset of the previous one; pick the smallest one that has what you need.
+Of course, the dates may vary.

 1. Unpack the bundle, which will create a directory called `ghc`.
 You can rename this directory freely.
 1. Change into the new directory, and pull patches from the main GHC repository: